Introduction to ITIL: Definition, Function and Application in practice

 One of the biggest challenges when introducing new IT measures is convincing your employees to use them.
 This is because people are usually critical of new things and changes and prefer tried and tested methods and approaches.
 As a result, many projects are never or only insufficiently applied, even though they offer great technological advantages.

-If this is not to happen, you must make it clear why the change is necessary and needed, e.g. to safeguard existing jobs and to be able to operate competitively in the future.
+If this is not to happen, you must make it clear why the change is necessary and needed, e.g. to secure existing jobs and to be able to operate competitively in the future.
 The three most common hurdles in applying the ITIL framework and its associated processes are as follows:

-You must always adapt the ITIL framework to the different aims and conditions in the company, because it does not offer a general solution for everyone.
+You must always adapt the ITIL framework to the different goals and conditions in the company, because it does not offer a general solution for everyone.
 It is therefore necessary to plan well how ITIL is to help one’s own company progress from an individual point of view.

 The Future with ITIL

-The latest update to the IT Infrastructure Library, ITIL 4, developed by the community for the community, was created based on the diverse views and best practices of over 2,000 IT professionals across all roles, industries, and communities worldwide, including Agile and DevOps.
+The latest update to the IT Infrastructure Library, ITIL 4, developed by the community for the community, was created based on the diverse views and best practices of over 2000 IT professionals across all roles, industries and communities worldwide, including Agile and DevOps.

 The streamlined and practical guide, which can be adapted to new technology and integrates existing work methods with basic ITSM practices, helps to understand the following: